NetScr1be/TOP-FCC-RWD-Project-Product-Landing-Page/ReadMe.md

-Responsive Web Design Projects - Build a Product Landing Page
+#Responsive Web Design Projects - Build a Product Landing Page#

+##Project Complete, All tests pass, posted on gh-pages, updated FCC##

 Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/RKRbwL.